kapetan3sid/Filhak/README.md

 **Hardhat** - A one stop sandbox where developers are able to compile, deploy, test, and debug EVM smart contracts.

-We believe that sandbox like this would be highly valuable for developers that want to build on **FVM** and would greately easy
+We believe that sandbox similar to **Hardhat** would be highly valuable for developers that want to onboard on **FVM** and would greately ease the building process.

 ## Filhak
 (`>$ filhak)` is (*supposed to be*) a filecoin development environment heavily influenced by [Hardhat](https://hardhat.org/).